 Google is the only search engine that doesn’t need any presentation.
 Used in whopping percentages all around the world, this engine receives several hundred million searches on a daily basis.
-Besides awesome marketing ideas, Google’s success is based on an intelligent algorithm named Page Rank, which basically ranks web pages that match a given word.
+Besides awesome marketing ideas, Google’s success is based on an intelligent algorithm named Page Rank, which basically ranks web pages that match a given the word.

 How can you search Google better?

-In the beginning, I want to point some different facts that are important to be known before you go Googling:
+In the beginning, I want to point out some different facts that are important to be known before you go Googling:

 - Punctuation doesn’t matter.

 - Uppercase and lowercase letters are the same for Google.

 - The limit is set to ten words, and everything after that is truncated and ignored.